Vatavuk/verano/README.md

 Calling method `instance` will return singleton instance.

 #### Component Lifecycle control
-In order to gain direct control of an instance lifecycle extend `VrRefreshableComponent`:
+In order to gain direct control of an instance lifecycle extend `VrRefreshableComponent` and define instances using `VrCloseableInstance`:
 ```java
 public class ItemsComponent extends VrRefreshableComponent<Items> {